mrjmc99/agfaeiserverutils/README.md

 ## Usage

-1. Ensure that the script prerequisites are met, and the configuration file is correctly configured.
+1. Ensure that the script prerequisites are met, and the Environment file is correctly configured.

 2. Test the script using Python: